✓ Updated March 2026

 Top Things to Do

-Wander amongst giants in the Whakarewarewa Forest on the Redwoods Treewalk, a series of suspended walkways 20 meters above the forest floor.
-Visit at dusk for the magical 'Lumina' experience, where the forest comes alive with enchanting lights.
+Wander amongst giants on the Redwoods Treewalk, a series of suspended bridges 20 meters above the forest floor in the Whakarewarewa Redwood Forest.
+Visit at dusk for the magical 'Twilight Tour' when the forest is illuminated by soft, artistic lighting, creating an ethereal atmosphere.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.